ANAHEIM – The Detroit Red Wings painted this town red nearly all weekend.

-Detroit did its part with a 2-1 win against the Anaheim Ducks to sweep the two-game set and hand Anaheim its first consecutive losses this season.
+Detroit did its part with a 2-1 win against the Anaheim Ducks to sweep the two-game set and hand Anaheim its first consecutive losses in regulation this season.

 "I think a lot of people outside this locker room didn't really think that [this would happen]," said Miller, a former Duck.
 "Coming into Anaheim, they say they might take one out of two.
 But I know the mindset in here was we're going to come in here and play hard and we want to get wins every single night.
 The two wins now are huge and we've got to build off the positives and keep going."

 Anaheim had good looks.
 Corey Perry shot just wide from the slot in the second period.
 Emerson Etem hit the post and Ryan Getzlaf skated in on Howard only to have the Wings' goaltender glove it in the third.
 Howard also snared a Sheldon Souray slap shot on a late power play and got a piece of a great shot by Cam Fowler before the buzzer.

 Getzlaf needed time to cool off after he was given a game misconduct for arguing a tripping call in the blown-fuse final minute.
 He shouted his displeasure as he exited and held back when he met with reporters, saying: "I'm not going to comment like I want to.
 It's not my place right now."

 Asked if it was hard to bite his tongue, Getzlaf said, "Extremely, but it's the nature of the game.
 And we're going to bite our tongue and push forward right now.